toohighonthehog/RJAutoMover/TestPlans/TESTING-GUIDE.md

 - **Comprehensive:** Tests all DateFilter types (LA, LM, FC) and directions (+/-)
 - **Predictive:** Simulates service decision logic to predict outcomes before execution
 - **Diagnostic:** Integrates service log analysis for failure investigation
-- **Versioned:** All test runs are isolated in versioned result folders
+- **Fully Isolated:** Each test run is completely isolated in a versioned folder
+- **Archival:** Test runs can be preserved indefinitely for historical analysis

 ---